 Respiratory complications include, rarely, obstruction of the upper respiratory tract due to pharyngeal or paratracheal lymphadenopathy; Respiratory complications can respond to corticosteroids.

 Clinically silent interstitial pulmonary infiltrates occur mainly in children and are usually visible on radiographs.

-Liver complications include elevation of aminotransferase levels (approximately 2 to 3 times normal, returning to baseline more than 3 to 4 weeks), which occur in about 95% of patients.
+Liver complications include elevation of aminotransferase levels (approximately 2 to 3 times every day, returning to baseline more than 3 to 4 weeks), which occur in about 95% of patients.

 If jaundice or more severe elevations of the enzyme occur, other causes of hepatitis should be investigated.

-Serious EBV infection occurs sporadically, but can be grouped in families, particularly those with X-linked lymphoproliferative syndrome.
+Severe EBV infection occurs sporadically but can be grouped in families, particularly with X-linked lymphoproliferative syndrome.